Parents With Confidence

 75 Awesome Calm Down Strategies for Kids (that they’ll want to try!)

-Inside: These science-backed calm down strategies for kids are easy, engaging and will help your child develop strong emotional regulation skills.
+75 Science-backed calm down strategies for kids that are easy, engaging, and will help your child develop strong emotional regulation skills.
+Read on and then grab your free printable of 75 calming techniques to have on hand when your child’s anger or anxiety takes over.

 When it comes to children’s emotional development you’re going to be hard-pressed to find another skill as important (and as predictive of future success) as emotional regulation.